SoftwareAG/c8y-docs/content/oee/oee-theory-bundle/input-variables.md

 The period in which the machine is scheduled for production.
 </td>
 <td>
-Link to shift plan or manual entry in the app.
+Link to shift plan or manual entry in the application
 </td>
 <td>
 x